Chemical testing in the 21st century

 We face major challenges in evaluating the health and environmental effects of chemicals.

-Because EDF believes that active engagement of organizations and researchers dedicated to improving public health is critical to the development and use of the emerging methods, we have developed a series of webpages as a resource for understanding new chemical testing approaches.
-Follow the links below to access an informational primer, our recorded webinar series, and a page of additional resources on these topics.
+Because EDF believes that active engagement of organizations and researchers dedicated to improving public health is critical to the development and use of the emerging methods, we have developed a primer as a resource for understanding new chemical testing approaches.

 Chemical Testing in the 21st Century: A Primer